 Learn about walk-in mammograms at Mercy Medical Center.

 A colonoscopy lets the physician look inside your entire large intestine, from the lowest part, the rectum, through the colon to the lower end of the small intestine.
 The procedure is used to look for early signs of cancer in the colon and rectum.
 It is also used to diagnose the causes of unexplained changes in bowel habits.
 Colonoscopy enables the physician to see inflamed tissue, abnormal growths, ulcers and bleeding.
+Learn more about colonoscopies.
 See how a colonoscopy works here.

 Bronchoscopy is a procedure that allows your doctor to look at your airway through a thin viewing instrument called a bronchoscope.
 During a bronchoscopy, your doctor will examine your throat, larynx, trachea and lower airways.
 Learn more about bronchoscopy.

 A CT or CAT scan uses low-energy X-rays and computers to create a cross-sectional image of your body.
 It provides much more information than a basic X-ray.

 A CT scan is performed while you lie on a long table that slides into a large circular opening in the imaging machine.
 The scanner will rotate around you, emitting X-rays and a buzzing noise.
 Sometimes an injection of a contrast agent is given to help make the image clearer for the doctor.
 You will be able to speak to the technologist while you are in the machine.
 The scan may take 15-30 minutes.
 Alert your doctor if you are pregnant or allergic to iodine.

 An MRI machine creates an image of the body using a large magnet.
 You will lie on a table that slides into the MRI machine.
 You will not feel the magnetic field, but you will hear some noise.
 The procedure takes typically from 45-60 minutes, and you will be able to speak to the MRI technologist the entire time.